shuttle-hq/synth/docs/docs/getting_started/cli.md

 Usage: `synth generate [OPTIONS] <namespace>`

-The `synth generate` command will generate data for a given namespace.
-This will not mutate anything in the underlying configuration.
+The `synth generate` command will generate data from a collection of schema files.

 If there is a misconfiguration in your schema (for example referring to a field that does not exist), `synth generate` will exit with a non-zero exit code and output an error message to help you understand which part of the schema is misconfigured.

 #### Argument

-- `<namespace>` - The path to the namespace you wish to generate data for.
-Can only be a path relative to the current (initialised) workspace root.
+- `<namespace>` - The path to the namespace directory from which to load schema files.

 #### Options